top of page

 "I borrowed my dad’s Pentax camera and photographed the Grateful Dead for the first time.
 I took 2 or 3 photos of the Deadheads in the audience.
 I didn’t know it at the moment, but this would be the very beginning of my lifelong quest to document the modern day hippie tribe."

-Presented as an upscale fanzine, Deadheads gathers Jay Blakesberg's photographs of the parking lots, hallways and the chaotic traveling circus that followed the band from venue to venue.
-Turning his lens away from the stage lights and toward the crowd, the veteran photographer places the focus on the Heads themselves.
+Presented as an upscale fanzine, Deadheads gathers Jay Blakesberg's photographs of the parking lots, hallways and the traveling circus that followed the band from venue to venue.
+Turning his lens away from the stage and toward the crowd, the veteran photographer places the focus on the Heads themselves.

 Co-curated with his daughter Ricki, Blakesberg’s volume will particularly resonate with those members of the traveling carnival who chased sound and song from venue to venue.
 As one who eclipsed the 100-show mark during this stretch, I found myself scanning pages for familiar faces amongst the shots at sacred 1980s spaces like the Frost, Kaiser, Greek or Alpine Valley.